Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure: Introduction

-Practical aerial networks, however, are subject to dual-layer dynamics consisting of the continuous micro-temporal displacement of ground users and the discrete, catastrophic disruptions caused by sudden UAV node failures.
-MLP-based agents struggle with these topological ruptures due to their fixed input dimensions and inherent lack of permutation invariance.
-When a neighboring node fails, MLP architectures often suffer from coordination collapse because they cannot dynamically re-weight remaining spatial features, leading to service outages and a failure to re-establish coverage equilibrium.
+Practical aerial networks face dual-layer dynamics: continuous micro-temporal user displacement and discrete, catastrophic disruptions from UAV failures.
+MLP-based agents struggle with these ruptures due to fixed input dimensions and a lack of permutation invariance.
+When a neighbor fails, MLP architectures often suffer coordination collapse as they cannot dynamically re-weight spatial features, leading to service outages and failure to re-establish equilibrium.

-To overcome these structural limitations and achieve self-healing communication, this paper proposes a novel \textbf{Topology-Aware Graph Attention (TAG)} framework.
-Recent literature highlights that graph-based learning is uniquely suited for wireless resource management due to its inherent ability to generalize to varying numbers of nodes~\cite{dai2025asurvey2}.
-Instead of perceiving the environment as a static feature vector, we model the multi-UAV system as a dynamic graph~\cite{scarselli2008graph}.
-By incorporating a sophisticated graph attention mechanism inspired by advancements in Graph Attention Networks (GAT)~\cite{velickovic2018graph, vaswani2017attention}, our framework empowers agents to dynamically assign importance weights to neighboring entities.
-This architecture, enhanced by random observation shuffling during training, enables the system to proactively adapt to both smooth user movements and abrupt topological changes such as the sudden loss of a coordinated agent.
+To achieve self-healing communication, this paper proposes the Topology-Aware Graph Attention (TAG) framework.
+Graph-based learning is uniquely suited for wireless management due to its ability to generalize to varying node counts~\cite{dai2025asurvey2}.
+Instead of static feature vectors, we model the multi-UAV system as a dynamic graph~\cite{scarselli2008graph}.
+By incorporating a graph attention mechanism inspired by Graph Attention Networks (GAT)~\cite{velickovic2018graph, vaswani2017attention}, agents can dynamically assign importance weights to neighbors.
+This architecture, enhanced by a \textit{Random Observation Shuffling} (ROS) mechanism, enables the system to adapt to both user movements and abrupt topological changes.